 Under the Protestants, the English got their panties so much in a wad that they outlawed fun and closed down the theaters and the brothels and the bear baitings and all other public entertainments except hangings and drawing and quarterings.
 But some of the worst of the Protestants—the Puritans—were so uptight that even the English couldn’t stand them, and these they kicked out of the country, and they sailed off to America where they dedicated themselves to saving the souls of the indigenous peoples there by killing them all.

-But all that drinking tea caused the English such indigestion that soon they couldn’t fight or even think straight, so the Empire fell to pieces and the colonies all followed the example of the Americans who, to the ever-lasting annoyance of the rest of the world, had rebelled against the English and created a country where all people would be free to be stupid louts who don’t even understand what the word “football” means.
+But all that drinking tea (and eating Marmite, which is made from leftover yeast from brewing and looks and tastes like toenail fungus) caused the English such indigestion that soon they couldn’t fight or even think straight, so the Empire fell to pieces and the colonies all followed the example of the Americans who, to the ever-lasting annoyance of the rest of the world, had rebelled against the English and created a country where all people would be free to be stupid louts who don’t even understand that football is played with one’s feet.

 Then came World War II, and the Germans were laying England flat with rockets, but the British created some very jaunty-looking uniforms, which encouraged them greatly, and together with the American louts, they creamed the Krauts.
 And after that, in revenge against the Americans for the Revolutionary War, the English created rock ‘n’ roll and the British Invasion and punk rock so that American kids would rebel against their parents and be worthless stoners.